Sushruta Samhita: Scope

-The Sushruta Samhita was perhaps composed after Charaka Samhita and, except for some topics and their emphasis, both discuss many similar subjects such as General Principles, Pathology, Diagnosis, Anatomy, Sensorial Prognosis, Therapeutics, Pharmaceutics and Toxicology.
+The relative chronology of the Sushruta Samhita and the Charaka Samhita remains an open research question (in 2025).
+Except for some topics and their emphasis, both discuss many similar subjects such as General Principles, Pathology, Diagnosis, Anatomy, Sensorial Prognosis, Therapeutics, Pharmaceutics and Toxicology.

 The Sushruta and Charaka texts differ in one major aspect, with Sushruta Samhita providing more detailed descriptions of surgery, surgical instruments and surgical training.
 The Charaka Samhita mentions surgery, but only briefly.

 Chapters

 The Sushruta Samhita, in its extant form, is divided into 186 chapters and contains descriptions of 1,120 illnesses, 700 medicinal plants, 64 preparations from mineral sources and 57 preparations based on animal sources.

 The Suśruta-Saṃhitā is divided into two parts: the first five books (Skt.
 Sthanas) are considered to be the oldest part of the text, and the "Later Section" (Skt.
+Uttaratantra) that was added perhaps by an author named Nagarjuna.
+The Uttaratantra is itself divided into internal subsections: surgery (Śālakyatantra 1-26), children's medicine (Kumāratantra 27-38), therapy (Kāyacikitsā 39-59), supernatural beings (Bhūtavidyā 60-62), and generic supplement (Tantrabhūṣaṇa 63-66).

-Uttaratantra) that was added by the author Nagarjuna.
-The content of these chapters is diverse, some topics are covered in multiple chapters in different books, and a summary according to the Bhishagratna's translation is as follows:
+The content of these 186 chapters is diverse, some topics are covered in multiple chapters in different books.
+A summary according to the Bhishagratna's translation is as follows: